Tax Planning Time !

 B. Consistent with paragraph 3 of Article 5, a fideicomiso, to the extent that the fiduciaria of the fideicomiso is a Reporting Mexican Financial Institution and reports any information required to be obtained and exchanged pursuant to this Agreement with respect to any Controlling Person of the fideicomiso.

 C. A fideicomiso that serves solely as escrow for a debt or purchase obligation of the settlor.

 D. A fideicomiso the assets of which consist solely of real property. ”

 These decisions seem quite clear cut: Fideicomisos for property that serve solely as escrow for a debt or purchase obligation, (as are commonly used by gringos to buy real estate in Mexico’s coastal and border zones), ARE EXEMPTED FROM REPORTING by MEXICAN FINANCIAL INSTITUTIONS.

 * * * * * * *

-For readers with US Tax obligations: Yucalandia has a growing body of US IRS information in several articles:
+For those with US tax obligations: Yucalandia has a growing body of US IRS information in several articles:

 ~ FBAR’s and Fideicomisos: To File or Not to File, That is the Question ,

-~ US Income Tax Filing Information for Ex-Pats
+~ US Income Tax Filing Information for Ex-Pats, and

 ~ Tax Issues for Americans and Other Expats Living in Mexico